xaviervia/tessellation/README.md

 This is not a great upside.
 If we take familiarity as a litmus test for good architecture, we shouldn’t be trying a functional-reactive approach, we should just stick with whatever we were doing before.

 #### The state way

+> You can see an implementation of this fix in [tessellation-fix-state-way](https://github.com/xaviervia/tessellation-fix-state-way).

 I’d love to call this one, “The ironic way”.
 The idea is to: